Help us improve your experience.

 The BIOS upgrades automatically in the following scenarios:

-• During Junos OS upgrade through either the J-Web user interface or the CLI (using the request system software add no-copy no-validate software-image).
+• During Junos OS, upgrade either through the J-Web user interface or the CLI (using the request system software add no-copy no-validate software-image).
 In this case, only the active BIOS is upgraded.

 • During loader installation using TFTP or USB (using the install tftp:///software-image command).
 In this case, only the active BIOS is upgraded.